MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [Administrator Guide: Track and revoke document access with Azure Information Protection](track-and-revoke-admin.md)
 - [User Guide: Revoke document access with Azure Information Protection](revoke-access-user.md)
 - [Known issues for tracking and revoking document access](../known-issues.md#tracking-and-revoking-document-access)

-### Support for files protected by Secure Islands

-Customers who have documents protected by Secure Islands, including **.ptxt,** **.pjpeg,** or **.pfile** files, can now enable the AIP unified labeling client to view the IQP template name, get the protection status, and remove protection from your files, using the File Explorer and PowerShell.

-For more information, see [Support for files protected by Secure Islands](clientv2-admin-guide-customizations.md#support-for-files-protected-by-secure-islands).

 ### Fixes and improvements